 In 2008, Basmagy joined as an inaugural member of Corella Ballet Castilla y León, in Segovia, Spain.
 Under the direction of Angel Corella, Basmagy performed tall pas d'action and a shade in Natalia Makarova's La Bayadère, pas de trois and a big swan in Swan Lake, stomper in Twyla Tharp's In the Upper Room, friend variation in Marius Petipa's Raymonda, Clark Tippet's Bruch Violin Concerto, Christopher Wheeldon's VIII and the first principal pas de deux in DGV: Danse a Grand Vitesse.

 Basmagy joined the corps de ballet of American Ballet Theatre in October 2011.
-Her repertoire includes Madame in Manon, the Spanish Dance in Alexei Ratmansky's The Nutcracker as well as roles in all of the Company's full-length ballets.
+Her repertoire includes Madame in Manon, the Spanish Dance in Alexei Ratmansky's The Nutcracker, the Spanish Dance in Swan Lake as well as roles in all of the Company's full-length ballets.